dasilium/summer-school-2025_application-code/0-final-app/README.md

 - Click on "Edit" in section "Cross-origin resource sharing (CORS)"
 - Enter your CORS config in the JSON editor (in our case use the file "CORS.json")
 - Click on "Save changes"

+## Configure CloudWatch

+### Create log groups for Lambda
+- Navigate to "Log Groups"
+- Click "Create Log Group"
+- Enter log group name "/aws/lambda/'function-name'"

+### Configure logging for API GW
+- Navigate to "Log Groups"
+- Click "Create Log Group"
+- Enter log group name "api-gw"
+- Copy the ARN of the log group
+- Navigate to API Gateway
+- Click on your API
+- Click on "Logging" in the Monitor section
+- Enable access logging and paste the log group ARN